 The summer hiking pants should be convertible into shorts.
 I prefer the capability to remove the bottoms using zips as opposed to roll-ups but whatever you prefer should be fine and will have the same effect.

 For the autumn / winter hiking pants, I recommend a tougher material construction for the hiking pants, they need to be considerably warmer but still breathable.

 I like a mix of synthetic fiber like nylon / polyester with some spandex or elastane into the mix to allow a bit more stretch in the fabric.
 I recommend you look for ventilation zips in your winter pants as I think they are really effective in helping regulate temperature.

 Breathability is also very important for both your summer and winter hiking pants.
 As mentioned above, generally speaking, the more breathable, the quicker the pants can dry and that is a definite requirement for hiking pants.

 Look for at least two hand pockets in each pair and a couple of back pockets, can also be useful.
 A zipped pocket or two can also be good to secure something away.

 I hope you found this article on how to choose the best hiking pants useful.
-Please share, like and comment 🙂
+Please share it around your networks if you did 🙂